MichFig/Income_Classification_Project/README.md

 **Focus** <br><br>
 Examination of 1994 Census Income data in an attempt to predict whether an individual's income will exceed $50,000.00 per annum based on a variety of factors such as education, age, marital status, relationship status and work classification.
+The big question, can we use machine learning to predict one's income.
+The inflation rate in the United States between 1994 and today has been 78.84%, which translates into a total increase of $78.84.
+This means that 100 dollars in 1994 is equivalent to 178.84 dollars in 2021.  $89,420.00.

 **Dataset** <br><br>
 This project utilized a ![Kaggle](images/Kaggle_67.png)dataset.  <br>